xzhu628/xzhu628.github.io/_pages/Group.md

 Students at Oregon State University
 1. Ruiqi Li
 <br>
-Ruiqi is an undergraduate student at Oregon State University.
-She is working with us on grid edge load consumption prediction.
+Ruiqi was previously an undergraduate student at Oregon State University and is now pursuing her undergraduate studies at Texas A&M University.
+She is working with us on energy affordability.
 <br>
 <br>
 2. Wenjia Xia